 A Missouri Senate candidate holds a shotgun and calls for 'RINO hunting' in a new ad

-A new campaign ad from Eric Greitens, the controversial former governor of Missouri now running for U.S. Senate, has left him accused of glorifying political violence and was flagged by Twitter for breaking its rules around "abusive behavior."
+A new campaign ad from Eric Greitens, the controversial former governor of Missouri now running for U.S. Senate, prompted accusations of glorifying political violence before being flagged by Twitter and removed by Facebook for violating policies around violence and abuse.

 "Today, we're going RINO hunting," Greitens, a Republican, said with a smile as he slid the action on his shotgun in the 38-second ad.
 RINO stands for "Republican in name only."